paranoya/yWeb/README.md

 # yWeb

-This is an updated version of the content manager I have used over the years.
-The old version (in sort of C++ ;^D) can be found on the legacy branch.
+This is the original version of the yWeb content manager.
+In principle, the new version (in the [main branch](https://github.com/paranoya/yWeb)) should be better ;^D